DouglaNyabasa/E-tender-system-with-blockchain-reactjs/README.md

 Before running this application, ensure you have the following:

 1. A web browser (e.g., Chrome or Firefox).
-2. A **MetaMask** wallet for interacting with the blockchain.
+2. Node.js installed on your system.
-3. Basic understanding of how blockchain and smart contracts work (optional, but helpful).
+3. Basic understanding of machine learning (optional, but helpful).
+4. Python environment set up (for AI model training and inference).

 ---